ApolloAuto/apollo/docs/howto/how_to_migrate_to_the_updated_apollo_master_from_old_versions.md

    - Cherry-pick your work:
      `git cherry-pick <base_commit_of_your_work>...<HEAD_of_your_work>`

-1. Migrate your work to the same base commit in Apollo 3.5.
+1. Migrate your work to the same base commit in Apollo master.

    As we have revised the history, the ID of the base commit of your work actually changed.
-Please find the equivalent commit in Apollo 3.5:
+Please find the equivalent commit in Apollo master:

    ```bash
    git log --pretty=oneline | grep "<commit meassge>"